In every sales role I’ve had, from individual contributor to head of the department, sales projections have played a key role.

 Sales Projection Tools

-Sales projection tools are that crystal ball that shows how much revenue your company will generate in the near future.
-These tools accurately predict future sales performance by analyzing your lead volume, pipeline value, and the probability at which you close deals.
+Sales projection tools aim to show how much revenue your company will generate in the future.
+These tools accurately predict future sales performance by analyzing your lead volume, pipeline value, and the rate at which you close deals.

 Sales projection software answers three questions: